What should I work on next?

 1. Per-post basis

-I know that we’ve got a certain benchmark in mind for a successful post, so I’m able to quickly see if we’ve reached that goal by peeking at the per-post stats (for instance, one benchmark is 200 clicks per tweet).
+I know that we’ve got a certain benchmark in mind for a successful post, so I’m able to quickly see if we’ve reached that goal by peeking at the per-post stats (for instance, one benchmark is 4 percent engagement rate on Instagram posts).

 2. Longer-term goals

-At other times, we’ll set a bigger goal to aim for over time, and we’ll use what’s called a waterfall graph to chart our progress.
+At other times, we’ll set a bigger goal to aim for over time, and we’ll use our social media tracking spreadsheet to keep an eye on our progress.

 This one fits with our value of making time to reflect.
 I’ve found that I can quite easily get heads-down into the day-to-day tasks of social media, and it’s always so refreshing to take a step back and see our social media strategy from a higher level, and to take some time to brainstorm with teammates to come up with new ideas.

 Some neat exercises here could be reviewing what went into your social media marketing plan in the first place, i.e. your goals and purpose behind social media.
 Or answering some of these questions: